craigphicks/privca/mkdocs.d/docs/index.md

 ### Example of making certs with `privca` {: id=making-certs }

-Step by step guide to creating the certs with provided tool.
+Step by step guide to creating the certs with [this simple script](privca-script).

 #### certs step 1
 On your main workstation, create a directory named *Root1* which will contain the private CA and all the leaf certificates that private CA issues.